Which city is cheaper, Amsterdam or Vilnius?

 The summer attracts plenty of travelers to both Vilnius and Amsterdam.
 Many visitors come to Vilnius in the summer for the family-friendly experiences.
 Furthermore, most visitors come to Amsterdam for the city activities, the music scene, and the family-friendly experiences during these months.

 Vilnius is around the same temperature as Amsterdam in the summer.
-The temperature in Vilnius is usually 18°C (65°F) in July, and Amsterdam stays around 17°C (62°F).
+The daily temperature in Vilnius averages around 18°C (65°F) in July, and Amsterdam fluctuates around 17°C (62°F).

 People are often attracted to the plentiful sunshine in Amsterdam this time of the year.
 In Vilnius, it's very sunny this time of the year.
 Vilnius usually receives around the same amount of sunshine as Amsterdam during summer.
 Vilnius gets 219 hours of sunny skies, while Amsterdam receives 204 hours of full sun in the summer.